tdviet/fedcloudclient/docs/usage.rst

     3b9754ad8c6046b4aec43ec21abe7d8c  VO:eosc-synergy.eu          True       IFCA-LCG2
     ...

+If the site is *ALL_SITES*, the command will show projects on all sites in EGI Federated Cloud.

 * **"fedcloud endpoint token --site <SITE> --project-id <PROJECT> --oidc-access-token <ACCESS_TOKEN>"** : Get OpenStack keystone scoped token on the site for the project ID.